 Presenting it to my grandmother on my birthday was a freeing experience.
 The second she saw it at the restaurant, I let out a huge sigh of relief that I’d been holding in for months.
 Honestly, had someone spilled a glass of red wine on it after dessert, I would have been okay.
 Presumably it’s hanging up in her house now.
 I’m just glad I’m not responsible for it anymore!

-Honestly, as crazy as the whole project made me, I’d do it all again.
+As crazy as the whole project made me, I’d do it all again.
 Not only did my grandmother have a fit over it, but I’m sure it will become a family heirloom.
 Here are some photos that I took while I was stitching to mark my progress: